Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Cabinet met on Tuesday 12 November 2024 and discussed the council's financial performance, proposed changes to the school estate, and the annual education performance review.
-Key decisions included approving the extension of a loan to Barking Riverside Limited and noting the projected revenue overspend for the 2024/25 financial year.
+The Cabinet of Barking and Dagenham Council met on Tuesday 12 November 2024 to discuss the council's financial position, proposed changes to the school estate, and the annual education performance review.
+Key decisions included noting a significant revenue overspend forecast for the current financial year, approving the commencement of statutory public consultation on consolidating Roding Primary School, and agreeing to extend a loan to Barking Riverside Limited.

 Revenue Budget and Capital Programme Update - Quarter 2 (April-September) 2024/25